textmate/textmate/Applications/TextMate/resources/TextMate Help/bundle_dependencies.md

 ## Examples

-To be able to use `include = 'source.c';` in the Objective-C grammar, it should have the followung requirement:
+To be able to use `include = 'source.c';` in the Objective-C grammar, it should have the following requirement:

 	require = (
 	   {  name = 'source.c';